quicwg/base-drafts/draft-ietf-quic-transport.md

 Handshake packet sent by a server contains a packet number of 0.

 The payload of this packet contains CRYPTO frames and could contain PING, PADDING, or ACK frames.
-Handshake packets MAY contain CONNECTION_CLOSE frames.
+Handshake packets MAY contain CONNECTION_CLOSE frames of type 0x1c.
 Endpoints MUST treat receipt of Handshake packets with other frames as a connection error.

 Like Initial packets (see {{discard-initial}}), data in CRYPTO frames for Handshake packets is discarded - and no longer retransmitted - when Handshake